 My first stop in New Mexico is always the same- Old Town in Albuquerque.
 Old Town is filled with great food and great shopping.
 There are multiple jewelry stores, as well as Native Americans selling their handmade jewelry along the sidewalks.
 The best place to grab lunch?
 La Plactia's, located right along the center square in Old Town.
 Their sopapillas are heavenly, and the large tree growing through the center of the main dining room adds a touch of rustic outdoors to the atmosphere.

 My second stop?
 Always the Hyatt Regency Tamaya.
 The smell of Cedar Wood incense greets you as you enter the main lobby, which is filled with gorgeous leather game board tables, such as Backgammon and checkers.
 Vintage Native American objects are scattered throughout the resort, with information cards on when the items are made and what region they come from.
-Every day, a different flavored water awaits you in the lobby next to the check-in desk.
+Every day, a different infused water awaits you in the lobby next to the check-in desk.

 Santa Fe is about 45 minutes north, and well worth the drive.
 The Santa Fe Plaza is located here, and one could describe it as an upscale Old Town.
 This is the place for turquoise jewelry - high class collector's pieces with the richest of blues, and vintage, Old Pawn pieces from the 1920's.
 While these pieces cost a pretty penny, they're worth every cent.